remogatto/gospeccy/README.md

 GoSpeccy is yet another ZX Spectrum (Speccy for friends) Emulator.
-The interesting fact is that it is written in [Go](http://golang.org) and - AFAIK - it's the first Spectrum/Z80 emulator coded with the new language designed by certain well known Google employees.
+The interesting fact is that it is written in [Go](http://golang.org) and - AFAIK - it's the first and only 8-bit machine emulator coded with the new language designed by certain well known Google employees.
 Last but not least, GoSpeccy is Free Software.

-There are a lot of ZX Spectrum emulators around so, why reinventing the wheel?
+There are a lot of ZX Spectrum emulators around - so why reinvent the wheel?
 Well, mainly for [amarcord](http://en.wikipedia.org/wiki/Amarcord) reasons and then because it was a great learning experience about emulators and Go.
 In addition, thanks to the fundamental contribution of